Ownership: This service is not-for-profit and operated by a community trust, incorporated society or association

 Ages of children: From infants to 5 or 6yrs

-Teachers of both genders: Unfortunately for children teachers of only one gender are known to be employed and present during the hours the service is opened (or at home-based agencies there are not male and female visiting teachers).
+Male & Female Teachers Available: Unfortunately for children teachers of only one gender are known to be employed and present during the hours the service is opened (or at home-based agencies there are not male and female visiting teachers).
 If you find there are now male and female teachers please let My ECE know to update this information

 A specialist early intervention service?: No this is a mainstream service

-Education Review Office report: Issues of concern were raised by ERO - parents are advised to ask the service about ERO's concerns and how it is responding
+Education Review Office report: Issues of concern raised by ERO - parents are advised to ask the service how it is addressing ERO's concerns

 Ministry of Education Licence ID number: 25301